Jorrit Steinz | CEO at ChannelEngine

 Realistically, you need to be able to support both methods, which places huge importance on really understanding your stock levels.
 At ChannelEngine, we know exactly how much stock is in each fulfillment channel, allowing you to switch and prioritize accordingly quickly.

 There is also a third option that falls somewhere between the two: Seller Fulfilled Prime.
 This allows a seller to ship from your own warehouse, with the valuable benefit of displaying the Amazon Prime logo.
-When enrolling in this program, a seller commits to fulfilling orders at speed required by Prime, gaining access to Amazon’s recommended transport solutions to make that possible.
+When enrolling in this program, a seller commits to fulfilling orders at the speed required by Prime, gaining access to Amazon’s recommended transport solutions to make that possible.

 In addition, factoring in the delivery methods used by other sellers is crucial to competing.
 For example, if you opt for Marketplace Fulfillment on a product that you’re also selling at a similar price, to win that BuyBox, it’s almost inevitable that you will need to do the same.
 Otherwise, you’re unlikely to win until your competitor has run out of stock.

 Last but not least, you have the all-important metric of your product price.
-If you and your competitors have a similar ranking in all of the KPIs we’ve previously discussed, then ultimately, the BuyBox goes to whoever’s product is cheaper.
+If you and your competitors have a similar ranking in all of the KPIs we’ve previously discussed, the BuyBox goes to whoever’s product is cheaper.

 However, things aren’t always as straightforward as this.
 Sometimes, a seller’s performance rating is lower than yours, and to compensate for that, they drop their price.
 That doesn’t necessarily mean you have to drop your own price to match, as your higher seller rating is already boosting your overall BuyBox score, so you can afford to be a little more expensive.